igalbakal/idp-gen-x-ai-skills/01-VISION.md

 ## Preparing for the Agentic Future

-The transformation described in this document—Skills-enabled IDPs that embed organizational context—addresses today's developer productivity challenge.
+The transformation described in this document-Skills-enabled IDPs that embed organizational context-addresses today's developer productivity challenge.
 But it also solves an emerging problem that will define the next era of software development: **how to provide context at scale for autonomous AI agents**.

 ### The Shift to Agentic Development

 Software development is evolving beyond AI-assisted coding.
-The next wave isn't just developers using AI tools—it's **autonomous AI agents orchestrating entire workflows**.
+The next wave isn't just developers using AI tools-it's **autonomous AI agents orchestrating entire workflows**.
 These agents won't merely suggest code completions; they'll:

 - Architect complete systems from requirements
 - Provision and configure infrastructure autonomously